wei-lee/mobile-walkthrough/README.md

-# walkthrough-template
+# Walkthrough Template

-A template that can be used to boostrap new walkthroughs
+A template that can be used to bootstrap new walkthroughs.
+Walkthrough content goes under `/walkthroughs`.